i05nagai/memorandum/language/english_speaking.md

     * What the point of Facebook?
 I don't get it
     * What's the point of studying math in school anyway?
 No one ever uses it in real life
 * worth
+    * I won 50 dollars worth of a prize
+    * 50 dollars worth of a gift certificate
+    * 50 dollars worth of damage
+    * 50 dollars worth of relief supplies
+    * 50 dollars worth of diamond
     * All his hard work was made worth it when he saw his book in print
     * It's worth
         * It's worth noting that